The Father You Decided to Be

 Nobody asks men how they feel about becoming a father.

-They ask if you’re excited.
-If you’re ready.
-If you know what you’re doing.
-And you say yes, or you laugh it off, or you change the subject because the honest answer is complicated, and there isn’t really space for complicated.
+They ask whether you're excited.
+Whether you're ready.
+Whether you know what you're doing.
+And you say yes, or you laugh it off, or you change the subject because the honest answer is complicated, and there is rarely space for complicated.

 The honest answer is this: you are terrified.
-Not of nappies or sleepless nights or the cost of it all, though those things are real.
+Not of nappies, sleepless nights, or the cost of it all, though those things are real.
 You are terrified of something older and quieter than that.

 You are terrified of becoming invisible to your own child.